Authentic Cajun Gumbo

 Instructions

 - Brown chicken & sausage.
 In a large heavy-bottomed dutch oven or stockpot over medium heat, pour in ¼ cup of oil.
 Once the oil is hot and shimmering, gently swirl the pot around to evenly coat the bottom.
 Place the chicken thigh pieces into the pot.
 Brown the chicken until golden brown and cooked through, about 4-5 minutes on each side.
-Season the chicken with 1 teaspoon of cajun seasoning, stirring well to combine.
+Season the chicken with 1 teaspoon of Creole Cajun seasoning, stirring well to combine.
 Then use a slotted utensil to transfer the browned chicken pieces onto a clean plate/platter.
 Place the andouille sausage rounds into the pot.
 Sauté the sausage, stirring often, until golden brown on both sides, about 2-3 minutes per side.
 Then remove the sausage rounds and place onto the same vessel with browned chicken and tent chicken/sausage with foil, set aside.

 - Sauté the trinity.
 In the same pot over medium heat, add the onion, bell peppers, and celery.
 Sauté the mixture, stirring often, until translucent and golden brown, about 4-5 minutes.
 Use a wooden utensil to scrape up any bits along the bottom of the pot.
 Then add in the garlic and continue cooking along with the onion/bell pepper mixture until the garlic is fragrant, about 1 minute.
 Then use a slotted utensil to transfer the veggies to a clean plate and set aside.
 Grab a few paper towels and carefully wipe the pot as clean as you can.